Securing Applications and Services

 -

-Repeat the same steps for creating a role named
+Repeat the steps to create a role named

 Create the user